alekseygenerozov/zams_tidal_coupling/README.md

 2) The overlap integrals have to satisfy the following summation rule:<br/>
   <img src="https://latex.codecogs.com/gif.latex?\Sigma\,Q^2=10\int_{0}^1\rho(r)r^4dr" />. <br/>
   Rho is the stellar density and the sum on the left-hand side is over all of the modes.
-  This summation is satisfied within 2% (and the agreement is often much better, especially for sub-solar models;    error_sum.csv enumerates the errors for all of the models).<br/>
+  This summation is satisfied within 2% (and the agreement is often much better, especially for sub-solar models;    error_sum.csv enumerates the fractional disagreement for all masses).<br/>

 **Potential issues**

-For high mass stars (>~2 solar masses), the overlap integrals does not vary smoothly between successive modes.
+For high mass stars (>~2 solar masses), the overlap integrals do not vary smoothly between consecutive, low frequency modes.

 20 Msun (overlap integral vs. mode frequency).
 The oscillations in the overlap integral are insensitive to the resolution.
-Also tried different treatments of the convective/radiative boundary in MESA (conv_bdy_mix_softening_f0 = 0.003, conv_bdy_mix_softening_f = 0.001, conv_bdy_mix_softening_min_D_mix = 0).
+Also tried different treatments of the convective/radiative boundary in MESA (conv_bdy_mix_softening_f0 = 0.003, conv_bdy_mix_softening_f = 0.001, conv_bdy_mix_softening_min_D_mix = 0), but this has no effect

 ![prob3](prob3.png?raw=true)